I Was Sent A Manta Ray For My Birthday

 I had but a moment, but it was all I needed before I had to float back up for air.

-Satisfied that the mobius rays were lost into the murky blue, I turned my attention back.
+Satisfied that the mobius rays were lost into the murky blue, I turned my attention back to my manta ray.

 But like any great performer, my devilfish angel had vanished.

 It was the best birthday of my life.

 Something about the encounter had felt incredibly personal.
 It so moved me that I took the manta for my totem, in my daily life and travels since.